xavierbrt/xavierbrt.github.io/_posts/2020-01-27-flu-prediction.markdown

 layout: post
 title:  Flu prediction
 date:   2020-01-27 11:00:20 +0300
-description: In this tutorial, we will analyse the evolution of the flu in France over 4 years. # Add post descrion (optional)
+description: In this tutorial, we will analyze the evolution of the flu in France over 4 years. # Add post descrion (optional)
 img: post-1.png # Add image post (optional)
 tags: [ML, Models]
 author: Xavier Bracquart # Add name author (optional)
 ---
-In this tutorial, we will analyse the evolution of the flu in France over 4 years.
+In this tutorial, we will analyze the evolution of the flu in France over 4 years.
 The data is produced by [OpenHealth](https://www.openhealth.fr/) ([download csv](https://www.openhealth.fr/publicFiles/Openhealth_S-Grippal.csv)).<br />

 First, we will **explore the data**, which is a time series.
 Then, we will **study the periodicity** of flu episodes.
 To finish, we will **predict the tendency** of the flu over a year.